 The Holy Qur'an urges us again and again to study it intelligently, bringing our thought to bear upon it, and exercising our reasoning faculty in following its arguments and comprehending its meanings.
-For this purpose, it uses such words as fahm, 'aql, fiqh, and fikr6; but another important term, more widely used in the Qur'an in this context is tazakkur.
-For understanding the significance of this term we have to note that the Qur'an frequently calls itself zikr, zikra and tazkirah.7 In reality, tazakkur pertains to the first stage in the comprehension
+For this purpose, it uses such words as fahm, 'aql, fiqh, and fikr7; but another important term, more widely used in the Qur'an in this context is tazakkur.
+For understanding the significance of this term we have to note that the Qur'an frequently calls itself zikr, zikra and tazkirah.8 In reality, tazakkur pertains to the first stage in the comprehension of the Qur'an and indicates the real purpose and final goal which it should serve.
+It also alludes to the fact that the Qur'anic teachings are not extraneous to the human nature.
+It actually reflects the

-5 In a long tradition narrated by Sayyidena Ali (RAA), we have the following remark of the Holy Prophet (SAW) about the Qur'an: "The scholars shall never be satiated with the study of the Qur'an, nor will its appeal ever diminish on account of repeated readings, nor will its marvels be ever exhausted (i.e., its study will ever continue to yield fresh fruits of knowledge and wisdom)."
-Reported by Tirmidhi (RA) and Darimi (RA).
+In a long tradition narrated by Sayyidena Ali , we have the following remark of the Holy Prophet about the Qur'an: "The scholars shall never be satiated with the study of the Qur'an, nor will its appeal ever diminish on account of repeated readings, nor will its marvels be ever exhausted (i.e., its study will ever continue to yield fresh fruits of knowledge and wisdom)."
+Reported by Tirmidhi and Darimi experiences of man's inner self and is meant to awaken reminiscences of something already apprehended, rather than to import anything altogether new.
+The Holy Qur'an appeals to all thoughtful persons whom it addresses as ulul albab (men of understanding) and qaumun yaqilun (people who use their intellect) to think and ponder over the outer universe of matter as well as the inner universe of the spirit, as both are replete with the unmistakable signs of the Almighty Creator .
+Simultaneously, the Qur'an invites them to deliberate over its own signs, i.e., its Divinely revealed verses.
+In Surah Yunus it says:

-6 The first three words are approximate synonyms meaning "understanding," and the last one means "reflection."
+7 The first three words are approximate synonyms meaning "understanding," and the last one means "reflection."

-7 These are words from the same root with slightly different meanings.
+8 These are words from the same root with slightly different meanings.
 Their English equivalents are "remembrance," "warning" and "admonition."